Release Date(s)1990 (December 15, 2020)

 The two discs are housed inside standard black amaray casing with double-sided artwork, a two-sided business card for Walter Chang’s Market, and 6 lobby card reproductions.
 Alongside it is a double-sided poster with the original theatrical artwork on one side and new artwork on the other; another double-sided poster with an anatomy diagram of a Graboid on one side and a roadsign for the “City of Perfection” on the other; and a 60-page insert booklet featuring cast and crew information, Good Vibrations by Kim Newman, the original press kit, Tremors Rocks the House by Marc Shapiro, Graboids, Gummer and Guns: The Evolution of a Franchise by Jonathan Melville, restoration information, production credits, and special thanks.
 All of this is housed within sturdy cardboard slipcase packaging featuring new artwork.

-No stone has been left unturned on this grand Limited Edition of Tremors.
-The 4K Ultra HD release is certainly our preferred option if you’ve upgraded to the format, but this Blu-ray edition is still an amazing package that truly does the film the kind of justice it deserves.
+No stone has been left unturned on this grand 4K Limited Edition of Tremors.
+It’s an amazing package that truly does the film the kind of justice it deserves.
 Enough said.

 - Tim Salmons